MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --variants data/variants_of_interest.txt \
     --out data/CHB/
 ```
+NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, create file chr_map with one mapping per line (e.g., "6 chr6") and provide it using --chr_map.

 This script uses bcftools and bgzip to extract regions corresponding to haploblock boundaries (--boundaries_file) from a population VCF file (--vcf).
 Specify variants of interest in a file with one variant per line (--variants), they all must be in the same haploblock and in format: "chr:position".

-NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, create file chr_map with one mapping per line (e.g., "6 chr6") and provide it using --chr_map.
+We also calculate the mean and average of the number of variants per haploblock, they are saved in **variant_counts.tsv** (with 4 columns: START, END, MEAN, STDEV).
+We assign individual hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interest: 1 if variant in the sample or 0 otherwise, they are saved in individual_hashes.tsv (with two columns: INDIVIDUAL HASH)

 Then it generates consensus haploblock phased sequences for both haploids of each sample (e.g., `NA18531_chr6_region_711055-761032_hap1.fa`) by applying common variants (bcftools view `--min-af 0.05`) from previously generated VCF to reference sequence (--ref).
 They are saved in out/tmp/.
 We generate one merged phased fasta file per haploblock:
 ```
-./merge_fasta_per_region.sh out/tmp out/haploblock_phased_seq_merged
+./merge_fasta_per_region.sh data/CHB/tmp data/CHB/haploblock_phased_seq_merged
 ```

-We also calculate the mean and average of the number of variants per haploblock, they are saved in variant_counts.tsv (with 4 columns: START, END, MEAN, STDEV).
-We assign variant hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interes: 1 if variant in the sample or 0 otherwise, they are saved in variant_hashes.tsv (with two columns: INDIVIDUAL VAR_HASH)

 #### 3. Generate haploblock clusters

 Cluster haploblock phased sequences using MMSeqs2:
 ```
-python clusters.py --boundaries_file data/haploblock_boundaries_chr6_TNFa.tsv --merged_consensus_dir data/test/GBR/TNFa/haploblock_phased_seq_merged --variant_counts data/test/GBR/TNFa/variant_counts.tsv --chr 6 --out data/test/GBR/TNFa
+python clusters.py \
+    --boundaries_file data/haploblock_boundaries_chr6.tsv \
+    --merged_consensus_dir data/CHB/haploblock_phased_seq_merged \
+    --variant_counts data/CHB/variant_counts.tsv \
+    --chr 6 \
+    --out data/CHB/
 ```

 This uses previously generated haploblock phased sequences (--merged_consensus_dir) and variant counts (--variant_counts), based on which it calculates MMSeqs parameters: min sequence identify and coverage fraction.
 For each haploblock it generates a TSV file in directory clusters/.